AlibabaCloudDocs/ecs/intl.en-US/Security/Instance RAM roles/Use an instance RAM role by calling API operations.md

 ## Step 1: Create an instance RAM role

-Call the [CreateRole](/intl.en-US/API Reference (RAM)/Role management APIs/CreateRole.md) operation to create an instance RAM role.
+Call the [CreateRole](/intl.en-US/API Reference/API Reference (RAM)/Role management APIs/CreateRole.md) operation to create an instance RAM role.

-Set the RoleName parameter.
+Set theRoleName parameter.
 For example, set this parameter to EcsRamRoleDocumentTesting.

 Set the AssumeRolePolicyDocument parameter based on the following policy: